Allegiance STEAM Academy Monthly Enrichment Updates

 Supporting Learning at Home

-• Encourage your child to teach you new words they've learned
+• Ask your child to teach you about the artists and their music

 Upcoming Events